PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.1.1.3 HTTP Response Body for HTTP Code 200, Status: COMPLETED

-Finished Processing and Certificate Available in EDC.
+Finished Processing and Certificate available in EDC.
 The content body also provides the documentId of the certificate.
 This simplifies finding the correct offer for the requested certificate.